Yaco-Sistemas/met/doc/source/api.rst

 Entity Item
 ***********

-Entities or Services are accessible by url quoted entityid.
+Entities or Services are accessible by a url-quoted entityid.

 Available Queries
 -----------------